-Spend 2 days in Bangkok, and visit the major attractions at an easy pace.
+Spend 2 days in Bangkok, and visit the major attractions of the Thai capital at an easy pace.
 This Bangkok itinerary is the perfect way to discover Bangkok in two days.

 Bangkok Itinerary 2 Days

-This Bangkok travel guide features a full 2 day itinerary.
+This Bangkok travel guide features a full 2 day itinerary for exploring the capital city of Thailand.
 The Bangkok must do list includes:

 Day 1 of 2 days in Bangkok

 - See Wat Pho Temple (Reclining Buddha)

 - Crossing Chao Phraya River

 - The Metal Castle – Loha Prasat – Wat Ratchanatdaram<

 - Chill at a roof top bar in Bangkok